Ravens take down Bengals as Joe Burrow's exit makes big impact

 Battling through a left ankle injury and without two Pro Bowl teammates on offense, Jackson threw for 264 yards and two touchdowns.
 At 8-3, the Ravens now will hold a half-game lead over the winner of Sunday's game between the Pittsburgh Steelers and Cleveland Browns, both of whom are 6-3.

-It was a night of perseverance for Jackson, who injured his ankle at the end of the first quarter and had a pronounced limp at times during the game.
+It was a night of perseverance for Jackson, who injured his ankle at the end of the first quarter and had a pronounced limp at times.
 Baltimore needed Jackson because the offense was without left tackle Ronnie Stanley, who was inactive with a knee injury, and tight end Mark Andrews, who was ruled out after injuring his left ankle on the opening series.

 Promising trend: Baltimore continues to play its best against the best.
 The Ravens improved to 4-1 this season against teams that entered the game with a winning record, which is a good sign for them going forward.
 Entering Week 11, Baltimore had the toughest remaining schedule, according to ESPN Analytics.
 The Ravens' remaining six games come against teams who are a combined 31-23 (.574), including matchups in December with current division leaders Jacksonville, San Francisco and Miami.